corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/amqp-serialization-cordapp-custom-serializers.md

 However, this will not work because what we’ve created is a recursive loop whereby synthesising a serializer for the `Example` type requires synthesising one for `ExampleSerializer.Proxy`.
-However, that requires one for `Example` and so on and so forth until we get a `StackOverflowException`.
+However, that requires one for `Example` and so on until we get a `StackOverflowException`.

 The solution, as shown initially, is to create the intermediate form (the Proxy object) purely in terms the serialization framework can reason about.